-The study has also prepared Tourism Management and Development Plan (TMDP) for the selected sites in TAL and CHAL which is available online on the website of Hariyo Ban Program.
-These sites have been selected for their high potentials to be developed as pilot sites for community based ecotourism (CBET).
-The four selected sites are given in table 31.
+This section of the report contains the Tourism Management and Development Plan (TMDP) for the selected sites in TAL and CHAL.
+These sites have been selected for their high potential to be developed as pilot sites for community based ecotourism.
+The four selected sites are listed in the table below: